 - Communicate often.
 Staying in frequent contact with your manufacturing partner helps you monitor progress and quickly resolve issues as they arise.
 Communication also helps foster your working relationship with the partner.

 Insourcing, on the other hand, may be the best choice if quality control and nimbleness are important to you.
 This option keeps you highly involved throughout the process and presents an opportunity to engage your employees.

 - Set a clear vision for your team.
 A benefit if insourcing is fostering buy-in from your team.
 Setting a clear project vision and goals can help do this.
 It also ensures everyone is on the same page about a new project.

 - Check in with staff frequently.
 This includes checking in for progress updates, but also to see if anything can be improved.
 Do employees have everything they need?
 Do they have any project concerns?
 Is employee attendance consistent?
 Check in often to identify opportunities for improvement.

 - Consider additional staff.
 Expanding your workforce to meet project demands can help you successfully complete a medical device manufacturing project.

 TERRA Staffing Group Can Help Meet Your Manufacturing Needs

 Approximately 2.4 million manufacturing jobs may need to be filled between 2018 and 2028, according to a joint study by Deloitte and the Manufacturing Institute.
 TERRA Staffing Group works with manufacturing companies nationwide to help them meet their staffing needs.
-Contact us today to let us know how we can help.
+Find one our branches today to let us know how we can help.